“But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.”

-God’s computation of time is totally different that our calculation of time.
+God’s computation of time is totally different than our calculation of time.
 He operates on principles of infinity.
 God is a timeless and spaceless Being.
 There is no such thing as time in God’s Being.
-God does not have a past, present or future.
+God does not have a past, present, or future.
 He is not sequential.
 Everything with Him is eternally present.

 Delay does not daunt God’s plan.

 We cannot judge God like we judge men.
 God’s thoughts are not like our thoughts.
 His ways are not like our ways.
 God does not look at the passage of time as we do.
 God does not experience time as such.
 Our time concepts are not the framework in which God works out His purposes.
 So we cannot judge God by human standards.
 God does not work in our time framework.

 Lapse of time does not impede the promises of God.
 God has a different view of time than we do.
 God resides in eternity.
 We like to reduce God to our dimension.
 This distorts a true picture of Him.
 We have lost our sense of our awe of God in this generation of Christians.
 We think of God as one of us.
 However, there is an incredible distance between God and us.